 Sources of Information We have carried out our work based upon information supplied to us by the Client as set out within this report, which we have assumed to be correct and comprehensive.

-- Updated Rent roll;

-- Expected capex;

-- Costs to be paid by the Owner.

-Our report contains a brief summary of the Property details on which our Valuation has been based.
+Updated Rent roll; Evenanted experies Expected capex; Casts to be paid by the Owner.
+Costs to be paid by the Owner.
+The Property Our report contains a brief summary of the Property details on which our Valuation has been based.
+Inspection The Properties are subject to internal re-inspection on an annual basis.

-Inspection

-The Properties are subject to internal re-inspection on an annual basis.
 A schedule of the most recent inspection dates is maintained within our working papers and can be made available if required.
-Where the Properties have not been subject to reinspection, you have confirmed that you are not aware of any material changes to the physical attributes of the Property, or the nature of its location, since the last inspection.
+Where the Properties have not been subject to re- inspection, you have confirmed that you are not aware of any material changes to the physical attributes of the Property, or the nature of its location, since the last inspection.
 We have assumed this advice to be correct.

-Areas

-We have not measured the Property but have relied upon the floor areas provided to us by the Client, as set out in this report], which we have assumed to be correct and comprehensive, and which you have advised us have been calculated using Italian market practice measurement methodology as set out below.
+Areas We have not measured the Property but have relied upon the floor areas provided to us by the Client, as set out in this report], which we have assumed to be correct and comprehensive, and which you have advised us have been calculated using Italian market practice measurement methodology as set out below.
 In Italy the market practice uses the Gross Leasable Area [GLA].
 The Gross Leasable Area [GLA] is defined as the total, typically un-weighted, amount of floor space, with the exception of parking areas, capable of producing income within a commercial property.
 It does not include portions that do not produce income for the Property owner.
-Therefore, areas such as the following are typically, but not always, excluded: vertical connections [stairwells, lifts and landings], technical spaces, shafts, common spaces [lobby, meeting rooms], etc.

-Should a building be let to a single tenant having exclusive use of the common areas or should the common areas of a multi-tenant property be particularly prestigious, for example, these areas may be included within the calculation of GLA.
-It is to note that parking areas, excluded from GLA, are included within the potential rent buildup of a property on a unitary basis [total number of covered and uncovered units].
+Therefore, areas such as the following are typically, but not always, excluded: vertical connections [stairwells, lifts and landings], technical spaces, shafts, common spaces [lobby, meeting rooms], etc. Should a building be let to a single tenant having exclusive use of the common areas or should the common areas of a multi-tenant property be particularly prestigious, for example, these areas may be included within the calculation of GLA.
+It is to note that parking areas, excluded from GLA, are included within the potential rent build-up of a property on a unitary basis [total number of covered and uncovered units].
+Environmental Matters We have not undertaken, nor are we aware of the content of, any environmental audit or other environmental investigation or soil survey which may have been carried out on the Properties and which may draw attention to any contamination or the possibility of any such contamination.

-Environmental Matters

-We have not undertaken, nor are we aware of the content of, any environmental audit or other environmental investigation or soil survey which may have been carried out on the Properties and which may draw attention to any contamination or the possibility of any such contamination.

 We have not carried out any investigations into the past or present uses of the Properties, nor of any neighbouring land, in order to establish whether there is any potential for contamination and have therefore assumed that none exists.

-Services and Amenities

-We understand that all main services including water, drainage, electricity and telephone are available to the Properties.
-None of the services have been tested by
+Services and Amenities We understand that all main services including water, drainage, electricity and telephone are available to the Properties.
+None of the services have been tested by us.

-COIMA RES S.p.A.
-SIIQ - CBRE PROJECT REFERENCE 20-64VAL-0437 PIAZZA GAE AULENTI, 12 - 20124 MILANO (ITA) DATE OF VALUATION: 31 DECEMBER 2020
+SOURCES OF INFORMATION AND SCOPE OF WORKS 11